This project is sponsored by the Institute for the Advanced Study of Automated Reasoning, Cognition, Science Music, and Lots of Other Stuff.

 They are much like Mr. M., Laurent Cohen and Stanislas Dehaene's patient discussed in Chapter 1, who knows that 'three times nine is twenty-severn' but not what it means.

 Mr. M., being brain-damaged, has no choice.
 Benjamin Peirce was born too soon.
 But in an age of cognitive science one can at least try to do better.

 -- George Lakoff and Raphael Nunez, Where mathematics comes from: How the embodied mind brings mathematics into being.

 This easy contempt for virtually all mathematicians, comparing them to brain-damaged patients, is astoundingly smug and arrogant.
 As it happens, any mathematician acquainted with the theory of functions of a complex variables understands Euler's formula in a much deeper sense --- as the analytic continuation of the exponential function into the complex plane --- than the proof that Lakoff and Nunez gives, which is just based on manipulation of the power series.
-See my review of this worthless book for further discussion.
+See my review for further discussion.

 I wish to boast that Pygmalion has been an extremely successful play all over Europe and North America as well as at home.
 It is so intensely and deliberately didactic, and its subject is esteemed so dry, that I delight in throwing it at the heads of the wiseacres who repeat the parrot cry that art should never be didactic.
 It goes to prove my contention that art should never be anything else.

 Dishonest.
 Of course Pygmalion is not didactic and its subject is not phonetics.
 You can't learn anything about phonetics from watching Pygmalion.
 It is about class and romance.

 CUSINS: You have me in a horrible dilemma.
 I want Barbara.